Lake Haçlı

+It got her name from the Haçlı village in the south.
+The word Haçlı means Cross in Turkish.
+There are fertile grasslands around the lake.
 Its area is about 10 km2 and its maximum depth is 7 m.
 The area and the depth don't fluctuate between summer and winter.
 The lake is fed by Şeyhkorum Creek and some smaller creeks.

+History

+Geology and geography

+The lake is fed by more than 10 small streams, the vast majority of which descend as snow water from the Bilican Mountains in spring.

 Fauna

 Gadwall, ruddy shelduck, demoiselle crane are among the bird population of the lake.
 Animal husbandry is one of the major economic activities around the lake.
 Fishing is only of minor importance.